-The following general Terms of Service (“Terms”) represent the binding agreement, along with any other agreements that are referenced under these Terms, between the Client (“You”) and Inbenta Holdings Inc. (or “Inbenta”, “We” or “Us”).
-“We” or “Us” may or may not be capitalized in these Terms and may also refer to both you and Inbenta.
+The following general Terms of Service (“Terms”) represent the binding agreement, along with any other agreements that are referenced under these Terms, between the Client and Inbenta.

-These Terms, when combined with the terms of any associated Proof of Concept, Implementation, Subscription, or other agreements (“Referenced Agreement(s)”), govern your use of the Inbenta Software and Subscription.
-By signing any Referenced Agreements, you are automatically bound by the terms of both the Referenced Agreement and these Terms.
+These Terms, when combined with the terms of any associated Sales Order Forms, Proof of Concept, Implementation, Subscription, or other agreements (“Referenced Agreement(s)”), govern the Client’s use of the Inbenta Software and Subscription.
+By signing any Referenced Agreements, the Client is automatically bound by the terms of both the Referenced Agreement and these Terms.

 1.1.
 Acceptable Use Policy